whotwagner/domain_name_format_validator/README.md

 ones that I came across were very good at simply telling me whether a domain names was valid, or WHY it was invalid if it failed the validations.

+I figured out that many gems for domain name validation even have security issues.
+If you have a regex like: `^do_some_checks$` what happens if I submit a domain name like: `example.com\n<script>alert('xss')</script>`?
+This gem also handles such weird exceptions well.

 _Please note that this gem is a fork of https://github.com/dkeener/domain_name_validator which might not be maintained anymore_

 How It Works